marijnkoolen/coding-the-slogans/slogans.md

 + support addresses a problem once, training removes the problem
 + researchers/students become more autonomous
 + researchers/students take ownership of their tools
-+ support can be utilized where it is most needed (also 1)
++ support can be utilized where it is most needed (see also point 1)
   + absolute beginners
   + advanced users
   + edge cases